machiasson/machiasson.github.io/index.md

 * Lab 3

-    LLab 3, part 1 was one of my favorite labs.
+    Lab 3, part 1 was one of my favorite labs.
 In this lab we converted units from milliliters into teaspoons, tablespoons, ounces, and cups.
 I enjoyed this lab because unit conversions are something that is very relevant in our daily lives, and writing code to automate an everyday task is interesting to me.

 * Lab 5